 - Off-road parking for 2 cars

 - Private lawn and patio with furniture

 - Shop 1.5 miles and pub 1 mile

 - Note: Check in is 5pm

-- Note: There may be some building work taking place on the main house from April to July and there maybe some associated noise
+- Note: There is some building work taking place on the main house from November 2021 to March 2022 and there maybe some associated noise